 Achieving education reform is one of my top legislative priorities in Congress.
 After my first election in 2006, I immediately sought an appointment to the House Education and Labor Committee and spent my first two years working to expand early childhood education, improve our K-12 system, and help more Americans access a high-quality college education.

 |Congressman Yarmuth visits Gutermuth Elementary School|

-I am proud to have helped establish a new public service loan forgiveness program, provide grants to colleges of education to ensure teachers receive the training they need to help students with disabilities in the classroom, and create a new national center that will revolutionize the education system by integrating the latest technologies into the classroom.
+I am proud to have helped establish a public service loan forgiveness program, provide grants to colleges of education to ensure teachers receive the training they need to help students with disabilities in the classroom, and create a national center that will revolutionize the education system by integrating the latest technologies into the classroom.

 I believe education is the best investment we can make in the future of our country.
 Although it is often difficult to see beyond our short-term needs, if we prioritize long-term education reforms, we will give Americans the opportunity to fulfill their dreams while maintaining the highest-skilled workforce in the world.